 How Can an Illinois Criminal Defense Attorney Help?

 For you to be convicted for illegally transporting alcohol, the prosecution must present evidence, which proves beyond a reasonable doubt that you had an open container in your motor vehicle’s passenger area.
 The evidence will probably be the arresting police officer’s observations during the traffic stop and any open containers that were in plain sight or found during a search of your car.

 Your criminal defense lawyer can challenge this evidence if:

 A police officer stopped you without probable cause.
 A police officer can’t just pull you over at a traffic stop on the hunch that you’re doing something wrong or transporting illegal content.
 The officer can only stop your vehicle if he or she has a warrant or if there’s a reason to believe that you’re doing something illegal.
 So, any evidence from an illegal traffic stop is inadmissible in court and must be removed from the prosecution’s case.

 The arresting police officer performed an illegal vehicle search.
 If a police officer sees an open container in plain sight, for instance, on your seat, the prosecution office can use that evidence.
 However, only under limited circumstances are the police officers allowed to search your car for contraband.
 If the officer didn’t have probable cause or your consent to search your car, the evidence he or she gets from that search must be excluded from the case.

 If you’re facing driving under the influence of alcohol or drugs or illegal transportation of alcohol charges, our experienced criminal defense attorneys can help.
-At Illinois Traffic Lawyers, we’ve helped hundreds of our clients get their charges dropped or even dismissed, and we can help you keep a clean driving record.
+At Chicago Traffic Lawyers, we’ve helped hundreds of our clients get their charges dropped or even dismissed, and we can help you keep a clean driving record.
 Call our Chicago law offices today at (708) 465-1040 and we’ll give you a free and confidential consultation for your case.

 What are Some Defenses for Open Container Violations?